-May the New Year bring blessings and bright opportunities To each as you work in your place--Whether at home, the store, the office of shop dently from a disappointed hun-
+May the New Year bring blessings and bright opportunities To each as you work in your

-Take courage and set a new pace.
-At the end of the deer season, a "DEER CROSSING" sign on a certain highway had another sign fastened to it -- evi-
+Whether at home, the store, the office of shop Hanoi area.
+A shaky peace fol- Take courage and set a new pace.

+At the end of the deer season, a "DEER CROSSING" sign on a certain highway had another sign fastened to it--evidently from a disappointed hunter--it read: "PROMISES!
+PROMISES!"